-- To establish a Comprehensive Development District (CDD) zone in the Land Use Bylaw within the Neighbourhood Designation. - 2.
-To require secondary plans to enable development agreements for developments within a Comprehensive Development District (CDD) zone. - To enable concurrent creation of secondary plans and development agreements and/or rezonings for Comprehensive Development Districts. - 4.
-To require all proposals in the Comprehensive Development District (CDD) zone to enable a mix of commercial, institutional, park, open-space, and residential uses, in a variety of forms. - To enable certain existing uses on Comprehensive Development District (CDD) zoned properties, as outlined in the Land Use Bylaw.
+- 1. To establish a Comprehensive Development District (CDD)zone in the Land Use Bylaw within the Neighbourhood Designation. - To require secondary plans and/or development agreements to enable development within a Comprehensive Development District (CDD) zone. - 3.
+To enable concurrent creation of secondary plans and development agreements for Comprehensive Development Districts. - 4.
+To require all proposals in the Comprehensive Development District (CDD) zone to enable a mix of commercial, institutional, park, openspace, and residential uses, in a variety of forms. - 5.
+To enable certain existing uses on Comprehensive Development District (CDD) zoned properties, as outlined in the Land Use Bylaw. - 6.
+To enable future consideration of CDD zoning on properties greater than one hectare which could be subjected to the zone requirements and secondary planning processs. - 7.
+To enable the rezoning of CDD areas once a development is substantially complete in favour of existing zoning categories with similar development rights.

-- 6. To ensure the following criteria are met when Council is considering development proposals in the Comprehensive Development District (CDD) zone: - a.
-The minimum net-density of residential dwellings units shall be an average of 10 dwelling units per acre. - b.
-Require all power and communication infrastructure to be located underground (both primary and secondary) except in the following situations: - i. when 3-phase power is required; and - ii. when undergrounding of services negatively impacts significant environment features, such as watercourses, wildlife habitat, areas of steep slopes and similar situations.
+- 8. To ensure the following criteria are met when Council is considering development proposals in the Comprehensive Development District (CDD) zone: - a.
+The minimum net-density of residential dwellings units shall be an average of 10 dwelling units per acre. - Require all power and communication infrastructure to be located underground (both primary and secondary) except in the following situations: - i. when 3-phase power is required; and - when undergrounding of services negatively impacts significant environment features, such as watercourses, wildlife habitat, areas of steep slopes and similar situations.

-- 7. Larger parcels, or accumulated parcels, in other zones may apply to be rezoned to Comprehensive Development District (CDD).
+- 9. Larger parcels, or accumulated parcels, in other zones may apply to be rezoned to Comprehensive Development District (CDD).

-- 8. To require a secondary plan for a reas zoned Comprehensive Development District (CDD) that responds to the Town's 'sustainability checklist' (Schedule D: of the Land Use Bylaw Sustainability Checklist for Comprehensive Development Districts) and respond to the following principles:
+- 10. To require a secondary plan for areas zoned Comprehensive Development District (CDD) that responds to the Town's 'Sustainability Checklist' (Schedule D: of the Land Use Bylaw Sustainability Checklist for Comprehensive Development Districts) and respond to the following principles:

 - a.
 Land Use and Design

 - i.
 Community Centre

 - ii.
 Mixed Land Uses

 - iii.
 Community Plans

 - iv.
 Leveraging Existing Infrastructure

 - b.
 Connectivity

 - i.
 Active Transportation

 - ii.
 Green and Grey Networks

 - iii.
 Alternative Forms of Transit

 - iv.
 Connected Green Network of Natural Assets

 - c.
 Environmental and Economic Sustainability

 - i.
 Environmental Considerations

 - ii.
 Working Landscapes

 - iii.
 Low Impact Infrastructure

 - iv.
 Stormwater Management

 - v.
 Enhancing Natural Environmental Features of high ecological value

 - vi.
 Alternative Energy Sources

 - vii.
 Density

 - viii.Local Economy

-d.
+- d.
 Social Equity

 - i.
 Education Opportunities

 - ii.
 Mixed Housing Types

 - iii.
 Affordable Housing Supply

 - iv.
 Accessible Design and Built Forms

 - v.
 Prioritization of Shared Spaces